Changes to bin collections

 The purple non-recyclable waste bin will continue to be collected every two weeks.

 We will check the content of purple bins.
 If there are too many recyclable items in a purple bin, we will stick a tag on it.
-Tagged bins could be left unemptied until the recyclables are removed.
+Where there are ongoing issues, tagged bins could be left unemptied until the recyclables are removed.

-If your bin is tagged and you are struggling to recycle you will be able to discuss this with us.
+If your bin is tagged and you are struggling to recycle, you can discuss this with us.
+If you are disabled or infirm we will take that into account.

 Changes for commercial customers